eecheng87/ESCA/README.md

-# How to deploy ESCA to Nginx
+# How to deploy ESCA to Nginx and lighttpd
-This branch gives code which can simply show how nginx-esca effectively improve throughput (this version only works for x86)
+This branch gives code which can simply show how nginx-esca and lighttpd-esca effectively improve throughput (this version only works for x86)

 ## Prerequisite
 For Nginx